jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 - ... dealing with state changes triggered by (user) events.

 This store supports the former functions by exposing the following two properties out of the box:
-- `data`: This `Flow` of `T` can be used to render the current state into the UI by using some `render*`-functions.
+- `data`: This `Flow` of `T` can be used to render the current state into the UI by using any `render*`-function.
 This is described in the [reactive rendering](/docs/render/#reactive-rendering) sections of the [Render HTML](/docs/render) chapter.
-- `update`: This is a `Handler` which manages a state changes of the store.
-This particular handler takes one `T` and simply substitutes the "old" state `T` of the store with it.
+- `update`: This is a `Handler` which manages the state changes of the store.
+This particular handler takes one `T` and simply substitutes `T` for the old state of the store.

 You can use this handler to conveniently implement _two-way data binding_ by using the `changes` event-flow of an `input`-`Tag`, for example: